The Man I Love (1997 film)

 The Man I Love (L'Homme que j'aime) is a 1997 French gay romance television film directed by Stéphane Giusti.
 It was originally made for French television, a co-production between Arte and La Sept.
 It was broadcast in 1997.
 It was then released internationally as a film on 27 April 2001.

 Plot

 It follows a love story between two men at a swimming pool.
 Martin (Marcial Di Fonzo Bo), a brash pool monitor and resident lifeguard Lucas (Jean-Michel Portal).
 Martin becomes interested in the younger and attractive Lucas but Lucas has a live-in girlfriend, Lise (Mathilde Seigner), so he is initially resisted.
-Later, Lise starts to integrate Martin into Lucas and Lisa's social life.
+Later, Lise starts to integrate Martin into Lucas and Lise's social life.
 Lucas then begins to doubt his heterosexuality and starts falling for Martin.
 But Martin is declared HIV-positive, which forces Lucas to choose between the terminally ill man he starts to love and his first love Lise.

 The motto "Live each day of your life as if it were your last" is the main theme of the film.